r-pufky/docs/ubuntu-automatic-preseed-installation.md

 apt --dry-run install <task>
 ```
  * the task includes ^, e.g. `server^`
- * From ubuntu 16.04, --task-packages returns the meta-package name, not the
+ * From ubuntu 16.04, `--task-packages` returns the meta-package name, not the
    list of packages.
-Other versions you can just use --task-packages.
+Other versions you can just use `--task-packages`.
  * Can also see [task packages from the germinate templates here][15].

 ### Console